Saunakghosh10/health-viz/README.md

 ## License

+## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements